 The school provides tasty and healthy school meals for our pupils every day.
-The current cost of a school dinner is £2.50 per day.
+We follow the current cost of a school dinner is £2.50 per day.
 Dinner money should be paid for beforehand on School Gateway.
+We follow the timetable of the Welsh Government's scheme to offer free school meals to all primary pupils in Wales.
+For those who currently need to pay, the cost of a school lunch is £2.50 per day, to be pais on School Gateway.
+No cash is accepted.